Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/dsr/mitigation.md

 ### P2.
 Thordan

-Notably, because of the differences between SCH and SGE, the H2 120s are not specified (nor are they strictly necessary).

-In particular:

-- SCH has a choice to use *Expedient* anywhere up to *Sanctity of the Ward*, due to *Deployment Tactics* at *Sanctity of the Ward*.
-- SGE can use *Kerachole* and *Panhaima* at *Sanctity of the Ward*, which means they would prefer to use *Holos* either at *Strength of the Ward*, or at the *Ancient Quaga*.
+Notably, the mitigations below have been planned *without* taking the healer 120s into consideration, so they can be used wherever needed for comfort.

+That being said, in a WHM + SGE party, the SGE may need to save *Holos* for *Final Chorus*.
+If so, then they can only use *Holos* at *Strength of the Ward*.

 <table>
   <tr>